This museum has "Edo Ichimoku byoubu" which is exhibited in Tokyo sky tree.

 1933

-The former Tsuyama City Hall, built south of the Tsuyama Castle ruins, served as the city hall for 50 years from 1933.
+The former Tsuyama City Hall was built south of the Tsuyama Castle ruins.
+It was used as the city hall for 50 years from 1933.

-It features a distinctive symmetrical exterior with scratch tiles covering the top.
+It is characterized by its symmetrical exterior with scratch tiles covering the top.

-#modern #architecture #Modernarchitecture #modernism #modernistarchitecture #architecture #modernarchitecture #tsuyamacity
+#modern #architecture #Modernarchitecture #modernism #modernistarchitecture #modernism #architecture #modernarchitecture #contemporaryarchitecture #TsuyamaCity

 The museum displays artifacts and exhibits covering the history of Tsuyama and the Mimasaka region from ancient times to the modern era.
 Key collections include materials related to Tsuyama Castle and the Matsudaira clan, exhibits on Rangaku (Dutch Learning) showing Tsuyama's role in absorbing Western knowledge during the Edo period, and displays of local crafts, tools, and everyday items from the castle town era.
 Scale models, historical documents, and rotating special exhibitions provide comprehensive insights into the region's cultural development.